-But WestJet’s presence across Canada has grown, and they’ve managed to achieve the nearly impossible by being a profitable airline.
+But WestJet’s presence has grown, and they’ve managed to achieve the nearly impossible by being a profitable airline.
 Now I know why.
 Heading down to Cuba, even in the midst of ramped up security and delays at the airport, was a breeze.

 There were complimentary drinks and snacks (cookies & juice!), plus a number of food and snack options available for purchase.

 It cost about 10% more to go with WestJet Vacations instead of some of the other tour operators, but for flight times and service, for us it was well worth the money.
 As with our experience with Porter Airlines, we’d go out of our way to use them again.